Skip to content

 NGO Delegate of Asia and The Pacific | APCOM Foundation

-Midnight Poonkasetwattana
+Midnight Poonkasetwatana

 Midnight is the Executive Director of APCOM Foundation, an organization based in Bangkok, Thailand.
 He is also a member of various advisory committees, including the International Advisory Group of Dignity Network; Global Working Group for IDAHOBIT; World Health Organisation Global PrEP Coalition and Guidelines Development Group for HIV Testing Services; and, ASHM’s Regional Advisory Group leading on Key Populations of the Taskforce on BBVs, Sexual Health and COVID-19.
 In 2016, Midnight gave the Closing Plenary Statement at the 2016 High-Level Meeting on Ending AIDS at the UN General Assembly.